Platform-OS/pos-module-core/README.md

 ## Helpers

-You can check if a module or theme is installed to the project:
+You can check if a module or theme is installed on the project:

 ```
 function exists = 'modules/core/lib/queries/module/exists', type: 'module'